Using the Pyramid Principle to build better PowerPoint presentations

 As you lay out your supporting thoughts, each slide should have just one message supported by one action title.
 You can even outline your presentation starting with your action titles and then fill in supporting facts and data.

-Understanding the MECE Principle
+Combining the Pyramid Principle with the MECE Principle

 The MECE Principle is a strategy for organizing information in a way that is Mutually Exclusive and Collectively Exhaustive (MECE) and helps you adhere to the Pyramid Principle.
 In other words, all points are covered and grouped logically without overlap.

-Example 1: Microsoft products and services
+MECE Principle example: Microsoft products and services

 When applying MECE to the Pyramid Principle, each level of the pyramid can use the MECE principle to ensure insights and ideas are grouped such that they are distinct and easy to comprehend.

-Presenting data and facts
+Bottom of the pyramid: presenting data and facts

 Ultimately, using the Pyramid Principle is akin to starting at a 10,000-foot view, circling down into ever greater levels of detail.
 Using this principle to present your conclusion, sequence your arguments and support them with facts helps your audience better digest your message and avoid confusion.
-Moreover, it can help you make polished slide decks faster with less stress, helping you present with confidence for a better result overall.
+Moreover, it can help you make polished slide decks faster with less stress, helping you present with confidence for a better overall result.

 Sources: